Sam Foley: Newport County

 In June 2009, Foley was signed by Newport County manager Dean Holdsworth.
-Foley was immediately a regular in the team, filling all midfield and forward roles at various times but mostly played as a supporting striker alongside Craig Reid.
-In the 2009–10 season County were crowned Conference South champions with a record 103 points, 28 points ahead of second placed Dover Athletic.
+Foley was immediately a regular in the team, filling all midfield and forward roles at various times, but mostly played as a supporting striker alongside Craig Reid.
+In the 2009–10 season, County were crowned Conference South champions with a record of 103 points, 28 points ahead of second-place Dover Athletic.
 He remained a key player in the 2010–11 season, scoring five goals in 44 games as Newport posted a ninth-place finish in the Conference Premier.
 Three of his goals came on 11 October, in a 4–1 win over Fleetwood Town at Highbury Stadium, in what was new manager Justin Edinburgh's first win at the club.
-On 12 May, Foley played at Wembley Stadium in the 2012 FA Trophy Final, which Newport lost 2–0 to York City.
+On 12 May, Foley played at Wembley Stadium in the 2012 FA Trophy final, which Newport lost 2–0 to York City.
 He scored 12 goals in 49 appearances during the 2011–12 season and rejected the offer of a new contract at the end of the season.

 Yeovil Town

-Foley signed for League One club Yeovil Town on a one-year contract in July 2012.
+Foley signed a one-year contract with League One club Yeovil Town in July 2012.
 On 14 August, Foley made his Yeovil debut in the League Cup in a 3–0 victory over Colchester United, and scored his first competitive goal for the side on 4 September in a 3–0 Football League Trophy win at Bristol Rovers.
 On 19 May, Foley played in the 2013 League One play-off final as Yeovil beat Brentford 2–1 to secure promotion to the Championship.
 In total he scored seven goals in 51 appearances in the 2012–13 campaign, mostly from left-wing.
 He signed a new two-year contract in June 2013.

 He played just nine times in the 2013–14 season as the "Glovers" were relegated out of the Championship.
 On 7 March 2014, Foley joined League One side Shrewsbury Town on an initial one-month loan.
 After making nine appearances for the "Shrews", Foley was recalled to Huish Park on 16 April.
-With Yeovil back in League One Foley was restored to the first team for the 2014–15 campaign and featured 45 times, mainly in central midfield, as the club suffered a second successive relegation.
-Though the season was a poor one for the club Foley managed to find success on an individual level, winning the Western Gazette's Player of the Year award.
+With Yeovil back in League One Foley was restored to the first-team for the 2014–15 campaign and featured 45 times, mainly in central midfield, as the club suffered a second successive relegation.
+Though the season was a poor one for the club, Foley managed to find success on an individual level, winning the Western Gazette's Player of the Year award.
 He rejected the offer of a new contract in the summer in favour of a move to remain in League One.